wo-language/wo/justifications.md

 `func f() (X, bool)`

+It'd be really impractical to go through and change all of those, especially when it also exists in 3rd party packages and your own Go code in the same project.

-It can be _interpreted_ as an Option[X].
-It's impossible to know if that's what it was without some code analysis, though.
-So, in Wo code, it must **explicitly** be an Option to be treated like one, not a tuple.
+So, this can be _interpreted_ as an Option[X].
+It's impossible to know if that's what it actually meant without some code analysis, but it can still be treated like a tuple anyway.

+In Wo code, the type must **explicitly** be "`Option[X]`" or "`X?`" to be treated like one, and the tuples get treated only like tuples.

 ```go
 func get() (int, bool) {} // std lib or Go file